-This is a really hard question to answer, even harder an issue to talk about.
+Hi all, I was thinking about this subject quite recently, so I decided to put pen to paper—so to speak.
+Working out whether it’s the right time to take it to the bedroom can be a really hard question to answer, even harder an issue to talk about.
 Especially if you’re dating someone who could be Scarlett Johansson’s doppelganger or Kate Upton’s clone, I believe you’d rather leave the matter into your own hands (no pun intended) than actually talk about it.

+When you’re dating someone, is there a right time to go physical?
+How long do you have to hold your horses to make love to her?
+Would you even hold your horses and wait?
 No, this isn’t going to be some morality lecture or a lesson on sex education.
 Given that you are an adult who has not promised to save it all for marriage, this is something you’d have to face sooner or later.

 And no, we’re not talking here about your one night stand or casual sex or friends with benefits partner.
 We’re looking at someone who you’ve been going out with for some time and who you have every intention of getting to know for a possibly steady relationship.

 So how do you when can it be the right time to take it to the next level?

-- How well do you know her?
+To begin with, how well do you know her?
 This is where I should talk about how well you know your partner for health reasons – an STD is never a joke.
 But more than that, sleeping with someone requires some amount of trust, especially for the woman.
 It also pays to have meaningful conversations with her rather than the sweet nothings.
 Save them for later.
 She has to be very comfortable with you otherwise it would be a totally awkward thing in the morning.